STARTING OVER IN A NEW COUNTRY TAKES TIME BUT IT’S POSSIBLE

 Through research, it was suggested I get a credit card to build credit.

 But how do you build credit using a credit card?

-Although judging by the rate credit card companies dish out credit cards to University and College students it would come as no surprise about why I was a prime candidate.
-If you are lucky you can score a Canadian credit card with perks where you get points towards free products or even money back.
+Although judging by the rate credit card companies dish out credit cards to University and College students it would come as no surprise as to why I was a prime candidate.

 UK Credit Information